spandex-project/spandex_phoenix/README.md

 ### Customizing Traces

 Traces can be customized and filtered by passing options to the `use SpandexPhoenix` macro.
-See the [Hexdocs] documentation on that module for more information.
+See the [documentation for SpandexPhoenix] for more information.

 ## Integrating with Phoenix Instrumentation